psx95/learning-go/concurrency/concurrency-patterns.md

             outCh <- i // success report converted int to the out channel }
     }()
-    // these channels can now be used by the consumer to retreive results from the goroutine
+    // these channels can now be used by the consumer to retrieve results from the goroutine
     // and are assured to be valid. return outCh, errCh
 }